ll7/scenario_runner/Docs/Overview_of_Scenarios.md

 ```

 ### Follow Leading Vehicle
-This scenario is the same procedure as the "Follow Leading Vehicle Scenario" described above.
+This scenario is the same procedure as the "Follow Leading Vehicle" scenario described above.
 ```
 FollowLeadingVehicle
 ```

 ### Cyclist Crossing
-This Scenario is not working correctly.
-After a traffic light the car has is driving right while a Cyclist is Crossing the street.
+This scenario is not working correctly.
+After a traffic light the car has is driving right while a cyclist is crossing the street.
 However the car is crashing against this cyclist.
 ```
 CyclistCrossing
 ```